The King's Awards for Enterprise: Recipients – individuals

 The Queen's Award for Enterprise Promotion was awarded to individuals.
 Unlike the Queen's Award for Enterprise, nomination must be by a third party.
 As of 2017, this individual award had been rested.

+2026 recipients

+In 2026, 185 King's Awards for Enterprise were granted across four categories: 75 for International Trade, 52 for Innovation, 36 for Sustainable Development and 22 for Promoting Opportunity through Social Mobility.